Continuing Education Activity

 Preparation

-Patient preparation: Before the test, fasting for 3hours and caffeine-containing foods and drinks should be avoided for at least 12 hours.
+Patient preparation: Before the test, fast for 3 hours and avoid caffeine-containing foods and drinks for at least 12 hours.
 Blood pressure medications with antianginal properties (beta-blocker, calcium channel blocker, and nitrates) should be held 12 hours before the procedure.

 Technique or Treatment